davidsntg/azure-private-nat-gateway/README.md

 - Integrated with Azure monitoring and loging

 **Drawbacks**:
-- Rquires a larger subnet (/26 minimum) compared to the /29 neeeded for VMSS.
+- Requires a larger subnet (/26 minimum) compared to the /29 neeeded for VMSS.
 - Higher Cost: Azure Firewall (Basic SKU) is ~$288 monthly

 # Conclusion